 Using a paid software tool for keyword research is probably the most reliable and commonly used technique.
 Search Console impressions are great, but obviously you're limited to only finding keywords you already get data on.

 There are several good keyword research tools out there; perhaps in another post I'll compare more of them.
 For now though, I'm going to assume that:

 1. You're relatively new to this, and would appreciate an easy-to-use software, and

 2. You don't have a huge software budget, and need accessible pricing

-There are other keyword research tools you could consider for this, including Ahrefs or Semrush, which have a few more advanced features (for a higher price).
+There are other keyword research tools you could consider for this (for a higher price).
 Whichever you choose, though, the fundamental process is similar.